bigjlr2004/bigjlr2004/README.md

 ### Hi there 👋

-I am working on becoming a software developer at Nashville Software School.
+I am a software developer at Nashville Software School.

 <!--
 **bigjlr2004/bigjlr2004** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.